kombucha-js/react-rerenderers/README.md

 };
 ```

-In this demo, every time you click on the square `main-object`, its CSS class
+In this demo, every time you click on the square where its ID is `main-object`, its CSS class
 will be set to `square0`, `square1`, `square2` and `square3` respectively.
 As
 the CSS class goes, the square moves around the screen to top-left, top-right,
 bottom-right and bottom-left, respectively.